alljoyn/xmppconn/README.md

 The previous section described how to run xmppconn as a service via the Linux command line.
 You can also run it as a Gateway Connector phone app.
 The functionality should be the same in both cases.

-NOTE: You must have successfully built and installed xmppconn and the Gateway Agent first, as explained in the previous sections.
+NOTE: You cannot have both the standalone xmppconn and the Gateway Connector app version installed on the same system.
+Installing one will uninstall the other.

-You need to create a directory structure for the xmppconn app:

-    sudo mkdir -p /opt/alljoyn/apps/xmppconn/acls
-    sudo mkdir -p /opt/alljoyn/apps/xmppconn/bin
-    sudo mkdir -p /opt/alljoyn/apps/xmppconn/lib
-    sudo mkdir -p /opt/alljoyn/apps/xmppconn/store

-Copy the xmppconn executable, which should have been created previously, to the "bin" directory:

-    sudo cp $ROOTPATH/xmppconn/build/xmppconn /opt/alljoyn/apps/xmppconn/bin

-Copy the Manifest file to the top-level xmppconn app directory:

-    sudo cp $ROOTPATH/xmppconn/Manifest.xml /opt/alljoyn/apps/xmppconn
+First, install the alljoyn-xmppconn-gwagent package.

+    sudo apt-get install alljoyn-xmppconn-gwagent

+If the installation succeeded, you should see a new directory created in /opt/alljoyn/apps/xmppconn.

+Just like for the standalone xmppconn, you will need to set up the configuration file.
+The procedure has been described in the previous section, only the file location is different.
+You will need to modify the following file:

+    sudo gedit /opt/alljoyn/apps/xmppconn/etc/xmppconn_factory.conf

+After saving and closing the file, the setup is done and you can now try to run xmppconn via the Gateway Controller app.

 Start the Gateway Agent:

     sudo service alljoyn-gwagent start